rbisdorff/Digraph3/docSphinx/tutorial.rst

     *---- Chordless circuits ----*
     0 circuits.

 Rubis best choice
 .................

 Following the Rubis outranking method (see [BIS-2008]_), potential best choice recommendations are determined by the outranking pre-kernels (weakly independent and strictly outranking choices) of the chordless odd circuits augmented outranking digraph.
-As we observe no circuits here, we may directly compute the pre-kernels of *g*:
+As we observe no circuits here, we may directly compute the pre-kernels of *g*.

     >>> g.showPreKernels()
     *--- Computing preKernels ---*
     Dominant preKernels :